wpgp/wopr/README.md

 ### Data Download

-One way to access data from WOPR is to simply download the files directly to your computer.
+One way to access data from WOPR is to simply download the files directly to your computer from the R console.
 This can be done with three easy steps:

 ```r
 # Retrieve the WOPR data catalogue